cogment/cogment-doc/docs/cogment/cogment-api-reference/python.md

 Return: _dict_ - The key of the dictionary is the name of the component (_str_), and the value is the version (_str_).

+## class Datastore

+Class containing data and methods to retrieve historical (or real-time) trial samples from a Datastore.
+This class can also be used to delete trials from a Datastore.

+### `async get_trials(self, ids)`

+Method to get information about historical (or ongoing) trials in the Datastore.
+This method is more efficient than `all_trials()`, but can be problematic if too many trials are to be returned.

+Parameters:

+-   `ids`: _list[str]_ - The trial IDs for which to request information.
+If no ID is provided (empty list), returns information about all trials in the Datastore.

+Return: _list[DatastoreTrialInfo instance]_ - List of trial information, one per trial.
+Can be empty if no trial matches any of the provided trial IDs.

+### `async all_trials(self, bundle_size=1)`

+Generator method to iterate through all the trials in the Datastore.

+Parameters:

+-   `bundle_size`: _int_ - Number of trials to retrieve at a time from the Datastore.
+This may be increased to more efficiently inquire the Datastore at the price of increased memory use.

+Return: _generator(DatastoreTrialInfo instance)_ - A generator for the trials in the Datastore.

+### `async delete_trials(self, ids)`

+Method to delete historical trials recorded in the Datastore.

+Parameters:

+-   `ids`: _list[str]_ - The trial IDs to remove from the Datastore.

+Return: None

+### `async all_samples(self, trial_infos, actor_names=[], actor_classes=[], actor_implementations=[], fields=[])`

+Generator method to iterate through the samples from trials in the Datastore.
+The samples can be historical (if the trial has ended) or real-time (if a trial is ongoing).

+Parameters:

+-   `trial_infos`: _list[DatastoreTrialInfo]_ - Trials to request samples from.
+These should be the info instances received from `get_trials`.

+-   `actor_names`: _list[str]_ - Names of actors to consider including in the samples.
+If empty, all actors will be considered.

+-   `actor_classes`: _list[str]_ - Actor classes to match for an actor to be included in the samples.
+If empty, actors in any class will be considered.

+-   `actor_implementations`: _list[str]_ - Actor implementations to match for an actor to be included in the samples.
+If empty, actors with any implementation will be considered.

+-   `fields`: _list[cogment.DatastoreFields]_ - Data fields to be filled in `DatastoreActorData` (otherwise left empty).
+If the list is empty, all data will be filled in.

+Return: _generator(DatastoreSample instance)_ - A generator for the samples from the Datastore.

 ## class Session

 Abstract class that manages aspects of a trial.
 Contains data and methods common to all sessions .